TimHanewich/2048-AI/readme.md

     - Avg Concentration: 24.215

 ## Structure 2
 I'm adding significantly more hidden neurons to a model and training from there.

+I halted it's training on January 31, 2023 @ 11:43 PM.
+It clearly is not working.

 ### Tests
 - 2023-01-31 04-46-14.085862 (start/after only 1 training)